Jennifer Peters, Chair

 Following my own battle with depression I also campaign and write for the national press about mental health and education.
 I believe that as a society that we should be helping those with additional needs to meet their full potential.
 Skylarks is a wonderful charity which has helped my own family and many more and I am delighted to be able to support their continued success.

-I am a purpose-driven and results-oriented business leader and investor, with 20+ years of work experience in Management Consulting and Private Equity investing.
-I currently lead a team that executes large cap leveraged buy-outs across Europe and I serve on the Board of invested companies, leading strategy and financing topics.
+I am a purpose-driven and results-oriented business leader and investor with 20+ years of work experience in Management Consulting and Private Equity investing.
+I currently lead a team that executes large cap leveraged buy-outs across Europe and I serve on the Board of invested companies, leading on strategy and financing topics.